 Jonathan has had a lifelong interest making things and spends any free time either designing or building, whether it is architecture, furniture, painting, models or classic cars.
 Architecture is but one facet of his passion for design and construction, which is why he is just at ease in a studio with a concept or on site with a craftsman.

-Jonathan Parr is a joint deputy head of studio, graduating from Newcastle University in 1987 with first-class honours.
-He joined Foster + Partners in 1992
+Jonathan Parr is a joint deputy head of studio, graduating from Newcastle University in 1987 with first-class honours and joined Foster + Partners in 1992.

-His more recent projects have included high and low rise mixed use signature developments in Kuala Lumpur, Tokyo, Jakarta, Shenzhen, Shanghai, Beijing and Hong Kong and he is currently engaged in a range of projects from a super tall mixed-use project in Wuhan to a bespoke crafted private residence in Hong Kong
+Jonathan’s most recent projects have included high and low rise mixed use developments in Kuala Lumpur, Tokyo, Jakarta, Shenzhen, Shanghai, Beijing and Hong Kong.
+He is currently engaged in the signature high-rise Lusail Commercial Towers in Doha, Qatar, which is currently under construction and due for completion to coincide with the World Cup events in 2022.
+He is also leading a major new waterside development and a bespoke crafted private residence in Hong Kong.

-Jonathan was the lead designer and partner in charge of the new innovative award winning terminal for Queen Alia International Airport, and led the designs from 2007 until its opening in 2013.
+Jonathan was the lead designer and partner in charge of the innovative award winning terminal for Queen Alia International Airport, from 2007 until its opening in 2013.

-After promotion to partner in 2004 he directed high end residential, luxury hotel and mixed-use design projects in Malaysia, China and Russia, and in 2006 led the design for a number of mixed use and Cultural projects in St Petersburg, including the competition winning entry for the New Holland Island site in 2006.
+After his promotion to partner in 2004 he directed high end residential, luxury hotel and mixed-use design projects in Malaysia, China and Russia, and in 2006 led the design for a number of mixed use and cultural projects in Moscow and St Petersburg, including the competition winning entry for the New Holland Island site.

 In 2001, he led the design team that won the competition for the West Kowloon Cultural District Masterplan in Hong Kong, and in 2004 was the partner responsible for the design of the competition-winning entry for Beijing Terminal 3 International Airport, which he was responsible, through to its formal opening in 2008